mratsim/weave/README.md

 > to be deadlock-free.
 They were not submitted to an additional data race
 > detection tool to ensure proper implementation.
 >
-> Furthermore worker threads are basically actors or state-machines and
+> Furthermore worker threads are state-machines and
 > were not formally verified either.
 >
 > Weave does limit synchronization to only simple SPSC and MPSC channels which greatly reduces